 - ANTI-FOULING PAINT IS UNNECESSARY

 - ANNOYING RATTLE – It can rattle with motion of the water or boat when moored or on the hook – annoying if a berth is adjacent to the transom.

 - SHAFT HOLE GROWS LARGER – Any bits of grit that get into the shaft hole will act as a grinder, enlarging the hole.

-- MANEOUVERABILITY IN MARINAS – When the Hydrovane shaft is locked (required when motoring) the boat is less manoeuvrable.
-[When needed - best to have a free set of hands to steer the rudder – two rudders are better than one.]
+- MANEUVERABILITY IN MARINAS – When the Hydrovane shaft is locked (required when motoring) the boat is less maneuverable.
+[When needed – best to have a free set of hands to steer the rudder – two rudders are better than one.]
 Note – On arrival at a marina, if accessible with a boat hook, the rudder Locking Pin is easily ‘popped out’ – and the rudder shipped aboard with its tether.

 Some techniques and improvements to facilitate rudder removal:

 - PLATFORM OR STEPS – A big help.